sandeepse3/CodeInspires/README.md

 <br> The weight of Read+Execution (r- x) is 4 + 1 = 5

 ### RegEx
-<br> Wild card Characters or Meta characters
+Wild card Characters or Meta characters
 <br> * , ? , - , []   : These are called wild card characters or meta characters
 <br> * -> It matches 0 or more characters(i.e., all)
 <br> ? -> It mathches a single character